austinv11/GenomicsWorkflows/conda/README.md

 - `singler`: Environment for cell type assignment using SingleR.
 - `infercnv`: Environment for inferCNV analysis.
 - `mast`: Environment for MAST differential expression analysis.
+- `ProjecTILs`: Environment for ProjecTILs cell type assignment.
+Note this requires manual installation of ProjecTILs.